 If you haven't had a zoom conference with your class yet, I definitely recommend trying it out this week.
 No matter their age, they'll love seeing both you & their classmates.

 You can come together for an actual lesson or just to catch up and say hi to each other.
 This could also be a great time to institute a "morning meeting" with your class or homeroom group.
-(I share more about how to do that in our free Respectful, Responsible, & Engaged training as well as in Beyond Classroom Management.)
+(Check out The Respectful Classroom Workbook for help with this!)

 Here's a quick tutorial on how to get set up on Zoom in just a few minutes: